boa0001/Lab-5/README.md

 4. Modify the script `rc.sh` (from Week 5 lectures) inside of your forked repository from your command line using git. **Remember, your group members are working on this same document.**

+   >Hint: We will be fixing the rc.sh script from the video 2.07 on Pseudocode.
+Remember from Lab 3 that you worked with both versions of this program that makes a reverse complement of a fasta file!

 5. You group's new script should adhere the following (**Read to completion before editing**):

     * Replace the loop in the script with a one-liner that converts sequence string to the reverse complement of that sequence using the `rev` command

+       >Reminder: In the pseudocode video, I mentioned that the loop was computationally inefficient, so it was then replaced with a pipe that first used the `rev` command which reverses the sequence and then the `tr` command that performs the complementation as a single one-liner instead of a loop.

     * Edit the `tr` command to be case-insensitive (can accept sequences in lower- or uppercase)

+      >This is not something we did as part of the video, but will make the code more universal to accept fasta files that have either upper case or lower case sequences.

     * Remove any code that is no longer necessary to output the reverse complement of a sequence string